worldbank/dime-standards/dime-coding-standards/checklists/data-cleaning-code-review.md

 - [ ] The level of observation of the data set is clear from the dataset name, ID variables and documentation
 - [ ] Variables have informative labels or an accompanying dictionary
 - [ ] Categorical variables have clear and informative value labels
-- [ ] No modification is made from the raw to the clean data other then correcting problems
+- [ ] No modification is made from the raw to the clean data other than correcting problems
 - [ ] No raw variables are processed (winsorized, for example)
 - [ ] Variables can be easily traced back to the original questionnaire